Tampa Probation Violations

 - You must attend a support group.

-- You cannot associate with __ person while on probation.
+- You cannot associate with a certain person while on probation.

 - You cannot contact the victim or their family members.